jseynaev-cisco/collaboration-snippets/add_em_phone/README.md

 either from UCM or from a telephony number management system

 ### sample output
+This one is a bit elaborate, but is shows the output one gets from both the AXL and the RIS calls

 ```
 $ python3 add_em_phone.py
 ucm server and user with UCM AXL privileges